Iyanuoluwa-abolade/project-plan-template/README.md

 How:
 We will write a custom ranking/matching algorithm on the backend that matches adopters with orphans given the orphan’s preferences and the adopter’s preferences.

-Technical Challenge #2 - Caching to improve latency of media extraction
+Technical Challenge #2 - Segment locations using geohashing algorithm

 What:
-Since this is an app that heavily uses media (images, video) for profiles, we can use a CDN or some cache to speed up pulling the images.
+When this app grows to millions of users, pulling the entire database of coordinates is unscalable.
+We can use a geohashing algorithm to partition the map of coordinates, and when the ranking request is made, we can only pull coordinates in the adjacent segments.

 How:
-Use a CDN - When media files of the orphans or documents are first requested, the CDN fetches them from the origin server (where the files are stored like cloud storage or application server). https://www.cloudflare.com/
+Implement a geohashing algorithm (https://www.pubnub.com/guides/what-is-geohashing/), use the geohash as a key to store locations, and pull that geohash key’s locations when making ranking requests.

 Database Integration